-Upholding the Rights and Welfare of Inmates and Detainees
+Upholding the Rights and Welfare of Those Entrusted to Our Care

-We take very seriously our responsibility to respect and uphold the rights and welfare of the men and women in our care.
+We take very seriously our responsibility to respect and uphold the rights and welfare of those we serve.
 Our employees learn about the company’s longstanding inmate and detainee rights policies in their initial pre-service training and are refreshed on those commitments every year through in-service training.
 We also fully comply with any and all inmate and detainee rights policies our government partners require.

 Our dedicated employees – including chaplains, nurses, teachers and officers – are committed to ensuring that every individual in our CoreCivic facilities has:

 - Protection from personal abuse and injury, verbal abuse, corporal punishment, property damage and harassment.